 7) A quality backpack

 Most seasoned hikers will know that a quality backpack is a must.
-It should have the ability to carry plenty of water, snacks, your camera and extra kit, along with some additional essentials that you like to pack on your treks.
+It should have the ability to carry plenty of water, snacks, your camera and an extra kit, along with some additional essentials that you like to pack on your treks.

 For day hikers, a reasonably small backpack will suffice, but if you’re on an extended hike, however, a larger litre backpack that has the capability to carry your tent, sleeping bag, and the rest of your gear will be essential.